im-tomu/fomu-workshop/README.md

 ### Compiling RISC-V Code

 Of course, Fomu's softcore is a full CPU, so we can write C code for it.
 Go to the `riscv-blink/` directory and run `make`.
-This will generate `riscv-blink.bin`, which we can load onto Fomu.
+This will generate `riscv-blink.dfu`, which we can load onto Fomu.

 ```sh
 $ make